Son of the White Mare

-Son of the White Mare (Fehérlófia, lit.
-"White Horse") is a 1981 Hungarian animated fantasy adventure film directed by Marcell Jankovics.
+Son Of The White Mare (Fehérlófia, lit.
+"White Horse") is a 1981 Hungarian animated psychedelic fantasy adventure film directed by Marcell Jankovics.
 The story's main character is Fehérlófia (Son of the White Mare), who has superhuman powers.
-It is based on the narrative poetry, under the same title, from László Arany and ancient Hunnic, Avaric and Hungarian legends; as a tribute to ancient steppe peoples.
+It is based on the narrative poetry, under the same title, from László Arany and ancient Hunnic, Avaric and Hungarian legends, as a tribute to ancient steppe peoples.

 Plot

 Fanyüvő (Treeshaker) is born as the third son of a horse, and he gains his power by suckling the horse's milk.
 He listens to old tales, mostly about the Forefather and the end of his reign, caused by evil humanoid dragons freed by the three wives of the three sons of the Forefather.
-After the horse's death, Fanyüvő decided to search and destroy the dragons, who seized power over the world.
-He met his two brothers, Kőmorzsoló (Stonecrumbler) and Vasgyúró (Ironrubber), who each have superhuman abilities also.
+After the horse's death, Fanyüvő decides to search and destroy the dragons, who seized power over the world.
+He meets his two brothers, Kőmorzsoló (Stonecrumbler) and Vasgyúró (Ironrubber), who both possess powers in a similar fashion to Fanyűvő.
 In search of the Underworld's entrance (home of the humanoid dragons), they accommodate themselves in a tree hollow.
 One of them stays there every day, in order to cook porridge and make rope while the other two search for the entrance.
 An ancient and mischievous creature, Hétszűnyű Kapanyányi Monyók (Sevenwinged Skullsized Gnome) keeps asking them to give him some porridge.
 Kőmorzsoló and Vasgyúró refuse to give him food, so Hétszűnyű attacks them and eats the mush from their belly.
 Fanyüvő, however, stops him by trapping his beard in the tree hollow.
 Trying to escape, Hétszűnyű fells the tree, and the heroes find the entrance of the Underworld under its roots.
+They shave his beard — the source of his power — and forge a sword from it for Fanyűvő.